 Tang Xiaoyang is a resident scholar and the deputy director of the Carnegie–Tsinghua Center for Global Policy and the vice chair and a professor in the Department of International Relations at Tsinghua University.
 His research interests include political philosophy, global modernization processes, and China’s engagement with developing countries.

-Before he came to Tsinghua, Tang worked at the International Food Policy Research Institute in Washington, DC.
-He also worked as a consultant for the World Bank, the U.S. Agency for International Development, and various research institutes and consulting companies.
+Tang is the author of Coevolutionary Pragmatism: Approaches and Impacts of China-Africa Economic Cooperation (Cambridge University Press 2020) and has published extensively on the Belt and Road Initiative.
+Before he came to Tsinghua, Tang worked at the International Food Policy Research Institute (IFPRI) in Washington, DC.
+He has also worked as a consultant for the World Bank, UNDP, USAID, and various research institutes and consulting companies.